Two-spotted Spider Mite

 Sample both injured and healthy plants to determine if the infestation is spreading.
 Also, be certain that the yellowed soybeans are caused by spider mites.
-Other factors can cause soybeans to turn yellow.
+Other factors, including iron deficiency chlorosis and soybean cyst nematode can cause soybeans to turn yellow.

-- 1 — Minor stipling on lower leaves, no premature yellowing observed.
+1 — Minor stippling on lower leaves, no premature yellowing observed.

-- 2 — Stipling common on lower leaves, small areas or scattered plants with yellowing
+2 — Stippling common on lower leaves, small areas or scattered plants with yellowing.

-- 3 — Heavy stipling on lower leaves with some stipling progressing into middle canopy.
+3 — Heavy stippling on lower leaves with some stippling progressing into middle canopy.
 Mites present in middle canopy with scattered colonies in upper canopy.
 Lower leaf yellowing common.
 Small areas with lower leaf loss.
 (Spray Threshold)

-- 4 — Lower leaf yellowing readily apparent.
+4 — Lower leaf yellowing readily apparent.
 Leaf drop common.
-Stipling, webbing and mites common in middle canopy.
-Mites and minor stipling present in upper canopy.
+Stippling, webbing and mites common in middle canopy.
+Mites and minor stippling present in upper canopy.
 (Economic Loss)

-- 5 — Lower leaf loss common, yellowing or browning moving up plant into middle canopy, stipling and distortion of upper leaves common.
+5 — Lower leaf loss common, yellowing or browning moving up plant into middle canopy, stippling and distortion of upper leaves common.
 Mites present in high levels in middle and lower canopy.

 Spider mites are widely distributed throughout the region.

-Spider mite populations are generally suppressed through a common fungal pathogen, Neozygites floridana, that attacks all stages of mites and is host-specific to spider mites.
+Spider mite populations are generally suppressed by a common fungal pathogen, Neozygites floridana that attacks all stages of mites and is host-specific to spider mites.
 Spores from the fungus attach to the mite’s body, germinate, and infect the body.
 During early infection stages, mites have a discolored, waxy or cloudy appearance and mite death occurs within 1 to 3 days.